Applications for teacher training courses must be made through UCAS Teacher Training.

-After first identifying the subject you want to teach, identify a placement school from our list.
-You then need to apply directly to the relevant lead school via UCAS-TT, searching for the lead school by name.
+After first identifying your chosen lead school from our list, you need to apply directly to the school via UCAS-TT, using the relevant Training Provider Code.
 You must also submit a personal statement.

 Suitable candidates will be invited to interview at the University and at your placement school.
 Successful applicants will be offered a place.

 Over 95% of our teacher training graduates secure employment as teachers but other career destinations include counsellors, education advisers and vocational/industrial trainers and instructors.

 You may choose to put your 60 masters-level credits towards MA Education or MA Education (Flexible).

 As a newly qualified teacher you'll begin on a salary of at least £22,467, or £28,098 in inner London.

 Careers support and advice